 The benches for the 59 jetliner passengers are positioned so a visitor will face the sky when reading the victim’s name.” – Defense.gov

 Visitors will see each victim’s name and the Pentagon and the direction of the plane’s approach in the same view.

 Also, there is a plaque at the end of each pool of water that links the family members’ names who also died in the attack, forever binding the family together.

-Each memorial bench permanently set in a lighted pool of flowing water that reflects in the evenings onto the bench and surrounding gravel field with a single victim’s name.
+Each memorial bench is permanently set in a lighted pool of flowing water.
+Each pool reflects in the evenings onto the bench and surrounding gravel field with a single victim’s name.

 And, all of the memorial benches are constructed of stainless steel etched on the end with the victim’s name.

 When is the best time to visit the Pentagon 9/11 Memorial